lefte/lando-magento2-template/readme.md

 cd lando-magento2-template
 lando start
 lando composer install
-lando php bin/magento setup:install --db-host database --db-name lemp --db-user lemp --db-password lemp --magento-init-params="MAGE_MODE=developer" --use-sample-data --elasticsearch-host='myservice' --elasticsearch-port=9200
+lando php bin/magento setup:install --db-host database --db-name lemp --db-user lemp --db-password lemp --magento-init-params="MAGE_MODE=developer" --use-sample-data --elasticsearch-host='elasticsearch' --elasticsearch-port=9200
 ```

 That's it!
-Your store is ready for development: https://magento2.lndo.site/
+Your store is ready for development: https://landomagento2.lndo.site/

 ```
 # Confirm store is accessible via bash
-curl -I -k --fail -s https://magento2.lndo.site/home | grep 200 && echo "Good to go."
+curl -I -k --fail -s https://landomagento2.lndo.site/home | grep 200 && echo "Good to go."
 ```

-You should now be able to access your local installation of Magento: https://magento2.lndo.site/ (or whatever proxy value you have set in your lando.base.yaml file)
+You should now be able to access your local installation of Magento: https://landomagento2.lndo.site/ (or whatever proxy value you have set in your lando.base.yaml file)

 If you have followed the quick setup without providing any other parameters be aware your Magento database will have no base_url or base_url_secure values yet.
 This can and in most cases will cause a redirect loop when acessing the Magento admin page.

-All lndo.site sub-domains https://magento2.lndo.site/ are real URL's, therefor won't be available offline.
+All lndo.site sub-domains https://landomagento2.lndo.site/ are real URL's, therefore they won't be available offline.

 Alternatively localhost.xxxx URL's are available offline but change with every Lando rebuild.
 See `lando info` for your URIs that point to this sandbox.
 And, always, you can modify the URI with: